Christmas Is For Children

 All Rights Reserved.

-This homily was delivered on 25th December 2010.
+Father Hanly’s homily for Christmas Day, Year A, was delivered on 25th December 2010.

 If you would like to use this transcript please contact us at firstname.lastname@example.org for permission.